parthvijoshi/BA820_Project_Team05/README.md

-# Project Title (Backup) : Uncovering County-level Childcare Affordability in the United States
+# Uncovering County-level Childcare Affordability in the United States
 ### Project Motivation and Key Stakeholders
 This project examines the economics of childcare affordability across U.S. counties using data from 2008–2018 published by the National Database of Childcare Prices.
 Rising childcare costs have become a critical economic and social issue in the United States, influencing parents’ employment decisions (particularly for mothers), household financial stability, and fertility choices.
 Understanding geographic patterns and the structural drivers of childcare costs is therefore essential for designing effective interventions that help families, and societies as a whole, achieve improved overall well-being.
 Through this project, we aim to help the governments, employers, and community organizations in identifying high-burden regions, targeting subsidies, and evaluating whether childcare access aligns with local income levels and workforce needs.
 ### Major stakeholders include: